joeferner/node-portaudio/README.md

   deveiceId : 0 }); // Omit the deviceId to select the default device

 // Create a stream to pipe into the AudioWriter
-var rs = fs.createReadStream('steam_48000.wav');
+// Note that this does not strip the WAV header so a click will be heard at the beginning var rs = fs.createReadStream('steam_48000.wav');

 // Stop the Node.JS process from closing before the clip plays